 Wind Projects on Public Lands

-The Bureau of Land Management (BLM) manages more than 20 million acres of public lands with wind potential in 11 Western states and continues to authorize studies and process applications for rights-of-way for siting wind energy projects and transmission lines.
-As of March 2020, the BLM has approved 40 wind energy projects on public lands with 5,600 megawatts of total installed capacity, enough to power 1 million homes.
+BLM manages more than 20 million acres of public lands with wind potential in 11 Western U.S. states, and as of March 2020, the BLM has approved 40 wind energy projects on public lands.
+Together, these land-based wind power plants add 5,600 megawatts of total installed capacity to the United States, which is enough to power 1 million homes.

 There is strong interest in offshore renewable energy projects on the Outer Continental Shelf, and BOEM is working closely with several states regarding offshore energy development and coordinating federal-state task forces.
-A state activities map is available.